VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 detail [here](https://docs.victoriametrics.com/keyConcepts.html#range-query).
 In InfluxDB, we can achieve a similar behavior by adding `fill(previous)` to the query.

-VictoriaMetrics fills the gaps on the graph assuming time series are always continious and not discrete.
+VictoriaMetrics fills the gaps on the graph assuming time series are always continuous and not discrete.
 To limit the interval on which VictoriaMetrics will try to fill the gaps, set `-search.setLookbackToStep` command-line flag.
 This limits the gap filling to a single `step` interval passed to [/api/v1/query_range](https://docs.victoriametrics.com/keyConcepts.html#range-query).